Have you ever experimented with your coffee and wondered what is the difference between blond and dark roast?

 Benefits Of Blonde Roasts

 Studies point to the powerful antioxidant effects of coffee being a huge plus point.
-The fine silverskin on roasted coffee beans has heath benefiting properties that are similar to Vitamin C and up to 400x the efficiency on a per weight basis.
+The fine silverskin on roasted coffee beans has health-benefiting properties that are similar to Vitamin C and up to 400x the efficiency on a per-weight basis.

 Currently, scientists are looking for ways to cultivate this substance and assist people to enjoy the health benefits of coffee silverskin via supplementation and creation of coffee silverskin extracts.

 The beneficial activity of coffee silverskin is not lost in the heat of brewing coffee.
 The lower and lighter the roast level, the greater the amount of this substance and many of the other health benefiting properties.

 The coffee beans must be heated to at least 170F (76C) for the chemical reaction to occur that activates the potent antioxidants.

 Also, of note that unroasted green coffee beans must be boiled for a minimum of 12 minutes at least for the health benefiting compounds to be released.